chadlavi/recipes/food/snacks/sesame-rice-sourdough-crackers.md

 ### 20200921
 - this dough is way too sticky to roll out then transfer.
 Ended up grabbing small balls of it with a fork then flattening them with the tines.
 - need to figure out a more consistent mass-based measurement for this recipe.
+- much better results when using convection at 325°F.